Interactive-Intelligent-Systems/diarg/README.md

 You find the Javadoc of this project at [https://people.cs.umu.se/~tkampik/docs/diarg/](https://people.cs.umu.se/~tkampik/docs/diarg/).

+Note that DiArg supports the *Shkop* argumentation approach.
+You find a tutorial [here](./Shkop.md).

 ## Installation
 The installation instructions assume [Gradle](https://gradle.org/) is used for the build setup.
 The library is available in a custom Maven repository, which needs to be added to the project's configuration.